42/42-bootstrap/README.rst

 What and Why
 ============
 This is django template for startproject management command.
-It solves such tasks:
+It solves next tasks:

 * "make run", "make test", "make migrate" and other short usefull commands defined in Makefile.
 * Standartized project and application structure.
 This is critical if there are many developers working on project